tanvircr7/my-site/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## Development Rundown:

+1. This is designed to be markdown based
+2. For projects (stuff) and for blogs (posts)
+3. So first change the config
+4. Then Home page to your liking
+5. But when adding your own projects remove my markdown files and put your own
+6. For blogs put them on blogs, for projects put them on stuff
+7. Maintain the formatting for markdowns
+8. If you want to process your markdowns differently then look at lib/types first